 Pompeii used to be a port for the ancient Roman Empire.
 It is a UNESCO world heritage site and one of the most popular archeological sites worldwide.
 It’s more than just a site.
 The entire city has been preserved almost intact.
 It’s impossible to imagine walking the streets of this ancient city as they were 2 000 years ago.
 It’s beautiful, it’s inspiring, and it’s sad to think about the loss of many people’s lives.
 You should also visit the Roman Forum, the theatre (whose acoustics make it so you don’t even need microphones to hear the audience), and the public baths, with their towering columns.
 You can also visit the red light district to see some beautiful frescoes, if necessary.

 If you are looking for something truly special, then head south to Alberobello in Apulia (Puglia, in Italian).
 You can step back in time and visit the famous Trulli houses, which are ancient cone-shaped peasant homes.
 Alberobello is one of many UNESCO World Heritage Sites in Italy.
 Although less well-known, Puglia has some of Italy’s finest wine, seafood, and other products.
 The stunning coastline towns of the region offer some of the best food for less.
 This is the place to go if you want to experience Italy off the beaten track.

 Trentino Alto Adige: The Dolomites

 The alps are Europe’s most famous mountain range.
 However, the Dolomites in Italy are just as beautiful and less touristy than the alps.
 The mountains’ beauty and charm will inspire anyone, even those who live in big cities.
-To see a different side to Italy, head to the northeast.
+To see a different side of Italy, head to the northeast.
 Here the language and food are heavily Austrian.
-We have six favorite spots in Dolomites.
+We have six favorite spots in the Dolomites.